ahmedsalemas/react-projects/1-marioplan/README.md

 - Redux facilitate state management as it is a central data store for all app data and any component can access data from it.
 - Thunk to use Async code and return functions in actions.
 - React router V6 which is a fully-featured client and server-side routing library for React.
+- Higher-order component (HOC) is an advanced technique in React for reusing component logic.
+- Hooks let you hook into React state and lifecycle features from function components.
+Hooks don't work inside classes — they let us use React without classes.
 ### 2) Firebase (backend)

 - I have used firestore and connect it with redux store to handle my data using 'react redux firebase' library.